Nuclear Wallet Cards 2005

 Column 1, Nuclide (Z, El, A):

 Isomeric states are denoted by the symbol "m" after the mass number and are given in the order of increasing excitation energy.
+Where the ground state is not well established all given states carry symbol "m".

 The 235U thermal fission products, with fractional cumulative yields ≥ 10-6, are italicized in the table.
 The information on fission products is taken from the ENDF/B-VI fission products file [8].